All your Favorite Plug ‘n Plays in portable form

 In the inaugural Featured article looking at Projects and Portables from around the internet, we have Loveablechevy’s latest portable the HandyPNP; a multiconsole system which turns a large collection of plugnplay consoles into dedicated game carts for use in a base console design.

-Each plugnplay board was hacked and trimmed to fit inside a famicom game shell, and all the needed connections like power, audio, video, and controls for each game were rewired to the famicom’s edge connector, allowing easy connectivity to the HandyPNP base console.
+Every plug ‘n play board was hacked and trimmed to fit inside a Famicom game shell, and all the needed connections like power, audio, video, and controls for each game were rewired to the Famicom’s edge connector, allowing easy connectivity to the HandyPNP base console.
 Each game cartridge has a custom game label and even has controller instructions label on the back.

 For more on the HandyPNP you can find the worklog on any of the Usual Portable Sites, a Photolog on Facebook with 200+ progress photos, with the rest of her work on her Facebook Community Page, as well as her Youtube Channel.